My First Tattoo: In Memory of Ginger, My Chocolate Lab

 The Botched Rainbow Bridge Print

 As promised, I finally received my sweet Ginger's paw print image from the vet.
 It arrived one rainy morning in a slightly wrinkled and dampened manila envelope.
-I slowly opened the envelope and pulled out the crinkled and bent up enclosed print (shown below).
+I slowly opened the envelope and pulled out the crinkled and bent-up enclosed print (shown above).
 It was a simple print of the Rainbow Bridge poem, with my Ginger's paw print at the bottom.
 My heart sank when I saw how pale and imperfect it was—not at all what I had expected—and certainly not legible enough to make a good tattoo.

 So I was hoping to be able to have the tattoo artist use the actual paw print for the design of my tattoo, but it was not clear enough.
-I was mad at the vet's office for doing such a shoddy job of inking my dog's paw print, and mad at myself for not having the forethought to do it myself beforehand.
+I was mad at the vet's office for doing such a shoddy job of inking my dog's paw print, and I was mad at myself for not having the forethought to do it myself beforehand.
 Just more regrets on top of already having to live with the one of the worst regrets of my life—putting my dog down.
-I temporarily gave up the paw print tattoo idea, and contemplated other ways to memorialize my beloved pet.
+I temporarily gave up the paw print tattoo idea, and I contemplated other ways to memorialize my beloved pet.

 Over the next several weeks after losing my precious Ginger, I thought often about the botched paw print, although I could barely stand to look at it.
 I had just about decided to give up the tattoo idea and instead memorialize my sweet fur baby by buying a memorial necklace urn to put her fur clippings in—something I could wear and still always have a part of her with me.